 - Living in cars, parks, public spaces, abandoned buildings, bus or train stations or similar settings;

-- Living in substandard housing (no running water or working utilities, infestations, etc.).
+- Living in substandard housing (no running water or working utilities, infestations, etc.);

-Children who are experiencing homelessness may qualify for assistance with free school lunch, school supplies/materials, tutoring and transportation so that they can remain in their school of origin throughout the duration of their homeless episode.
+Children who are experiencing homelessness may qualify for assistance with free school lunch, school supplies/materials, and tutoring and transportation so that they can remain in their school of origin throughout the duration of their homeless episode.

 If you believe your child(ren) may qualify for this service, please contact my office.